Finding and attracting the right talent in niche industries

 Every decision you make as a business plays a pivotal role in your company’s success.
 Niche talent acquisition is perhaps one of the most important elements in the mix.
 This is especially so for companies in niche industries.

 There are many challenges that come with hiring specialised talent.
-Employers must first contend with a fiercely competitive market along with skills gaps and talent shortages when and where it is needed.
+Employers must first contend with a fiercely competitive market with high talent demands along with skill shortages and talent gaps when and where it is needed.
 And perhaps most frustrating of all, finding the perfect candidate for a role, only to realise that the person has already been snapped up by another company (even worse when that company is a competitor).

 While we're not ones to shy away from a little healthy competition, it would be disingenuous to deny that finding niche talent can feel like an uphill battle.
 However this should never get in the way of a business' growth.